washu-ocean/OceanLabDocs/source/interacting_with_resources.rst

 MacOS has the ability to connect over VNC natively, without the need for downloading external software.

 1. Open Finder -> Go -> Connect to Server (this is the same window that appears when :ref:`mounting the network drive <mount-on-mac>`)
 2. Depending on if you're connecting to Wallace or Gromit (I'll use Gromit in this example), enter ``vnc://gromit.neuroimage.wustl.edu:59XX`` into the top bar that appears.
-The 59 will alwasy come before the last two characters here, XX, which should be replaced with the ID number of your VNC server.
+The 59 will always come before the last two characters here, XX, which should be replaced with the ID number of your VNC server.
 If the ID number is 1 digit, make it 2 digits by prepending a 0 before (for example, if your server ID is 6, you would enter 5906 after the colon).
 If the ID is 2 digits, enter it as it appears (ID number 15 would be 5915 after the colon).
 3. Click **Connect**.
 4. When prompted for a password, enter in the password you created when starting a VNC server for the first time.
 Keep in mind that this password gets truncated to 8 characters, so only enter the first 8 of your password if it's longer than that.